Welcome to sounding lustig!

 Hi there – I'm Chelsea!

 I’m a copywriter/editor based in Hamburg, Germany.
-I’m a small-town girl from the Midwestern United States and I’ve been living in Germany for over five years.
+I’m a small-town girl from the Midwestern United States and I’ve been living in Germany for about six years.
 I’ve loved every second of this crazy ride so far and I don’t plan on stopping any time soon.

 I enjoy a good conundrum, head-scratcher, riddle – things that may not always have an easy answer or explanation.
 Ever since I can remember, I’ve had a passion for language.
 Naturally, with English being my native language, I have a special passion for the English language and all its idiosyncrasies, which is one of the main reasons I became an editor!